 Choosing your life insurance beneficiary is an important step in securing a life insurance policy and likely one of the main reasons you bought your policy in the first place.
+Your life insurance beneficiary is the person or entity who will receive your policy’s death benefit when you pass away.
 Life changes, legal requirements and terms of your policy can all play a role in selecting your beneficiary.
 There’s much to consider and it’s a big decision to make, so here are seven tips to help you select your life insurance policy beneficiary.

 7 Tips to Choosing a Life Insurance Beneficiary